 Small is one thing, but small and dark is quite another.
 Almost nothing has the power to transform the a room like good lighting.

 Work with the natural light available to you by keeping furniture low and out of the light’s path, using window treatments which let in as much light as possible, and by using reflective surfaces like mirrors to increase the light’s throw.
 In terms of artificial light, make sure you have sufficient general, ambient and task lighting for all the ways in which you use the space.
 Once it’s properly lit, even a small room can feel spacious.

 It goes without saying that in a small space, storage, and more importantly, organization, is key.
 Furniture with added storage and built-ins are a great way to achieve the former, and the latter comes down to habit forming and learning to live with less.
+(And don’t just thing built-ins are for the living room: they work great in bedrooms too!)
 It’s a constant struggle for many of us, but tidying regularly and paring down will make a big difference in fully embracing your small home, not simply making do with it.

 (Image: Jess Watson for Apartment Therapy: Revisiting Beth’s Teeny Tiny Peek-a-boo View)

 -Re-edited from a post originally published May 6, 2013 – NT